 The figure above shows the complete ALU.
 The blue dashed lines represent register boundaries of a pipeline.
 Data enters from the left and proceeds through the pipe, with the result emerging on the right 6 clocks later.
 Inputs are multiplexed in, and the desired results multiplexed out.
-The PC (Program Counter) is multiplexed in between stages 3 and 4 for reading and subroutine / interrupt return address use.
-Read and literal data from main memory and the local register set is multiplexed in between stages 4 and 5.
+The PC (Program Counter) is multiplexed in between stages 2 and 3 for reading and subroutine / interrupt return address use.
+Read data from the local register set is also multiplexed in between stages 2 and 3.
+Read and literal data from main memory is multiplexed in between stages 4 and 5.
 This pipeline structure provides natural intermediate value storage, so the ALU can be presented with new input data on every clock without worry that the new data will be somehow mixed in or confused with previous or later data.
 Pipeline interstage registering speeds things up and is an otherwise largely stranded FPGA resource, so it might as well be used (my earlier processor designs only employed a few percent of the fabric registers, and not surprisingly were relatively slow).